bruno-lang/bruno-lang.github.io/learn/index.md

 - the real power is not having the power

 ## Data
-Values are values, hence immutable.
+Values are values, thus immutable.
+Data is only given through values.

 ### Simple Values
 Two types of simple values, `dimension`s and `unit`s.
+The distinction between `dimension` and `unit` allows to model _type families_ (the type system section will go into the details).

 		dimension Time [T] :: Int '0..